FreddyJS/armthumb-emul/README.md

 ## Supported Operations
 [Instructions Reference](https://developer.arm.com/documentation/ddi0210/c/Introduction/Instruction-set-summary/Thumb-instruction-summary?lang=en)
+If not specified the low and high registers can be used together on a operation.

 Operation | Operand 1 | Operand 2 | Operand 3| Signature
 |  :---:  |   :---    |   :---    |   :---    |  :---   |
 MOV | Low Register (Rd) | #8bit_Imm |         | Ld = #8bit_Imm